Kick-Ass | 2010

 The dank concrete space in which Damon Macready, aka Big Daddy (Nicolas Cage), shoots his daughter, Mindy aka Hit Girl (Chloë Grace Moretz) – to get her used to a bullet proof vest – is just what it looks like.
 It’s one of the (currently empty) open-air tanks of Beckton Sewage Works, Beckton in East London (if you remember, Beckton gas works became ‘Vietnam’ for Stanley Kubrick’s Full Metal Jacket).
 Part of Joseph Bazalgette's grandiose Victorian scheme of sewage disposal for the capital, this is the largest sewage works in Europe.
 It’s, perhaps happily, not accessible to the public.

-Very much accessible is All Star Lanes, 6 Porchester Gardens, Bayswater, London W2, which is where Macready Senior takes Mindy for a treat afterwards.
-Not just a bowling alley, but American restaurant and cocktail bar, too, it’s part of Whiteleys Shopping Centre, the department store-turned-mega-mall – seen in Closer, Love Actually and Connecting Rooms.
+No longer accessible is All Star Lanes, where Macready Senior takes Mindy for a treat afterwards.
+Not just a bowling alley, but American restaurant and cocktail bar, it's since closed down (though there are other branches in London), it was part of Whiteleys Shopping Centre, the department store-turned-mega-mall – seen in Closer, Love Actually and Connecting Rooms.

 Before we leave London, the entrance to the hi-rise apartment of Frank D’Amico (Mark Strong) isn’t quite what it seems.
 There is no tower.
 It’s the Belvedere Road entrance to the old County Hall on the South Bank.
 Opened in 1922 as the headquarters of London County Council, and subsequently home to the GLC, the building now houses the Sea Life London Aquarium, hotels, restaurants and other attractions.
 That’s also County Hall’s art deco interior which you may previously have seen standing in for ‘CIA HQ, Langley’ in Brian De Palma’s Mission Impossible.
 It's on the riverside terrace in front of County Hall that Alfred Hitchcock makes a cameo appearance in his 1973 film Frenzy.